MartinStokroos/NativeDDS/README.md

 `AudioGenerator.ino` - A generator for audible frequencies.
 A timer interrupt has been used to create a fixed time base.

 ## Acknowledgement
-A lot of time was saved in developing this library by using the "other" Arduino-IDE *Sloeber*.
+A lot of time was saved in developing this library by using the alternative Arduino-IDE [Sloeber](https://eclipse.baeyens.it/).
 Sloeber is a wonderful Arduino plugin for Eclipse.
 Thanks to Jantje and his contributors!